 Good for salad decoration, nasturtium is easy to grow in containers.
-Nasturtiums spread and develop at a rapid pace once planted and start flowering within four to six weeks.
+It develops at a rapid pace once planted and starts flowering within four to six weeks.

 Anyone with a green thumb will tell you how rewarding it is to toss slices of fresh, home-grown tomatoes in a plate of salad or to eat it any other way.

-3. Malabar spinach
+4. Malabar spinach

 Start the seeds indoors and wait until the last frost date before transferring outdoors.
 As time marches, the plant gets overly bushy, and you may need to harvest it intermittently and provide solid support to the vine for optimal growth.

-Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought inside once the temperature turns cool.
+Growing chayote in a container is a good idea for people living in short-summer regions as these incredibly productive vines can be brought into a protective area once the temperature turns cool.

-Smaller varieties of pumpkin, including Baby Pam, Small Sugar and Spooktacular adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bugs.
+Smaller varieties of pumpkin, including Baby Pam, Small Sugar, and Spooktacular, adapt well to the container culture and yield miniature five-pound fruits that are easy to harvest and largely resistant to common insects and pests like aphids and squash bugs.

 8. Pole Beans

-Growing beans in containers is particularly useful for early starting when the soil temperatures are too cool to support the growth of this warm season vegetable.
+Growing beans in containers is particularly useful for starting early when the soil temperatures are too cool to support the growth of this warm-season vegetable.
 Like most bean species, pole beans resist transplanting and hate when the temperature dips pretty low.

 9. Runner Beans

 One of the most productive vegetables for limited space gardeners, runner beans are often used for their ornamental blooms, though they also produce edible leaves, green pods, and dried beans.

 Peas are one of the best vegetables to grow in pots.
 They grow rapidly and don’t demand too much attention.
-Also, they are rather forgiving of climatic conditions and don’t depend on the full sun to perform well even in partial shade.
+Also, they are rather forgiving of climatic conditions and don’t depend on the full sun, and perform well even in partial shade.
 However, they do benefit from regular watering and fertile soil.